 - Locked jaw or limited opening of the mouth

-Should you notice any of these symptoms, let your doctor know.
-Your dentist can help indicate the presence of TMD and create an effective treatment just for you.
+Should you notice any of these symptoms, let us know.
+One of our dentists can help indicate the presence of TMD and create an effective treatment just for you.

 There are a few simple steps you can take at home or work to prevent TMD from becoming more severe, or to prevent it from occurring:

 - Relax your face — remember the rule: “Lips together, teeth apart”

 - Avoid grinding your teeth

 - Don’t cradle the phone receiver between your head and shoulder — either use a headset or hold the receiver to your ear